-At June 30, 2018, the Town's cash equivalents amounted to \$11,395,998.
+At June 30, 2019, the Town's cash equivalents amounted to \$4,509,219.
 The following provides a summary of the Town's cash equivalents (excluding U.S. government guaranteed obligations) as rated by nationally recognized statistical rating organizations.
 The pools all have maturities of less than one year.

+Standard & Poor's

-& Poor's State Short-Term Investment Fund (STIF) Bank of America, N.A.
-Cash Management Assets Northern Capital AAAm Not rated Not rated
+State Short-Term Investment Fund (STIF) AAAm

+Bank of America, N.A.
+Cash Management Assets Not rated

+Northern Capital Not rated